No Backyard, No Problem

-Radishes add great flavor to salads and are one of quickest growing vegetables that you can plant in containers too!
+Root crops such as radishes add great flavor to salads.
+They are one of the quickest indoor growing vegetables you can plant in containers!

 This vegetable is highly recommended even for first-time gardeners.
-Just make sure that you have a pot with at least 6 inches deep.
-Allow at least 3 inches of space between each plant.
+Just make sure that you have a pot at least 6 inches deep.
+Allow at least 3 inches of small spaces between each plant.
 Don’t forget to sit them beside a window for a couple of hours every day.

 In my experience growing radishes, you need to give them plenty of space between or they grow oblong instead of round.

 Beets can easily grow in containers.
-You can grow them indoors during most seasons and have an endless supply that you can add to your dishes or your morning smoothies.
+You can grow these root vegetables indoors during most seasons and have an endless supply that you can add to your dishes or your morning smoothies.

 When growing beets, you don’t have to transfer them from one container to another.
 Believe it or not, you just need to grow them undisturbed!
 Sow the seeds thinly in plant containers and weed out the extra ones, or transfer to another planter after a couple of weeks.